 - Important reduction in the turnover rate;

 Five years later, the system set up in this Chinese factory has enabled it to cope better with the coronavirus crisis.
-Its measures were supported by the employees, while strikes were taking place in neighbouring companies (link to news).
+Its measures were supported by the employees, while strikes were taking place in neighbouring companies.

 This project is proof that improvement in human rights and working conditions is possible, while at the same time improving product quality and productivity.